✓ Updated April 2026

 Top Things to Do

-As dusk settles, witness the spectacular nightly emergence of North America's largest urban bat colony from under the Congress Avenue Bridge.
-Find a spot on the bridge or the lawn below for an unforgettable, almost primal, natural spectacle that paints the twilight sky.
+As dusk settles, witness the spectacular migration of North America's largest urban bat colony emerge from under the Congress Avenue Bridge.
+Find a spot on the bridge or the lawn below for an unforgettable natural spectacle, especially vibrant during warmer months when the bats are most active.

 Exploring the Murals of East Austin